codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 ### Step 3: Setup SwipeRefreshLayout

 Next, we need to configure the `SwipeRefreshLayout` during view initialization in the activity.
 The activity that instantiates `SwipeRefreshLayout` should add an `OnRefreshListener` to be notified whenever the swipe to refresh gesture is completed.
 The `SwipeRefreshLayout` will notify the listener each and every time the gesture is completed again; the listener is responsible for correctly determining when to actually initiate a refresh of its content.
-You can do this the same way you can configure the `SwipeRefreshLayout` for a `ListView` as shown in this section.
+You can do this the same way you can configure the `SwipeRefreshLayout` for a `ListView` as shown in [Setup SwipeRefreshLayout](#step-2-setup-swiperefreshlayout) section.

 ## References